Hiking the Tomoka Trail

 Take A Walk In The Past...

-The Tomoka Trail is a half mile trail that travels along the Tomoka Point peninsula.
-At the time of the first European visit to the Tomoka Point in 1605 the land was a maritime hammock.
-The word hammock is a Seminole word meaning shady place.
-As you walk the trail you can still see crooked salt pruned maritime oak trees.
+The Tomoka Trail is a half-mile trail that travels along the Tomoka Point peninsula.
+At the time of the first European visit to the Tomoka Point in 1605, the land was a maritime hammock (hammock is a Seminole word meaning shady place).
+As you walk the trail you can still see crooked salt-pruned maritime oak trees.

-In the 1770s the land was an indigo plantation known as Mount Oswald.
-First settler noted that the area was the highest spot in the Tomoka Basin and apply named it as a small mountain.
+In the 1770s, the land was an indigo plantation known as Mount Oswald.
+The first settler noted that the area was the highest spot in the Tomoka Basin and aptly named it as a small mountain.

-During the winter you often can see American Bald Eagles sitting in the pine trees.
-There are three eagle nests within three miles of the trail, as the eagles are attracted to Tomoka Point for access to fish and as a great vantage point to the entire area.
+During the winter you often can see American bald eagles perched in the pine trees.
+There are three eagle nests within 3 miles of the trail, as the eagles are attracted to Tomoka Point for access to fish and as a great vantage point to the entire area.

-Take time to stop, look, listen, and contemplate the people who lived here and traveled the same path for thousands of years as you pass through the landscape of ...the Real Florida.
+Take time to stop, look, listen and contemplate the people who lived here and traveled the same path for thousands of years as you pass through the landscape of ...the Real Florida.